lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 The reasoning I've put forth is quite intuitive: strong MPs can "carry" weak ones in the GRC system but not the SMC system.
 But how do we formalise this intuition?
 And how large is this effect, if any?
 I come up with a toy game-theoretic model to answer these questions.
+I show not only *that* the GRC system gives the PAP an advantage, but also the extent of this advantage---and that that this advantage works through magnifying existing advantages that the PAP already has.

 # Building a game-theoretic model

-First some preliminary notes.
+First a preliminary note.
 When modeling it is vitally important to make the model as simple as possible---and then even simpler than that.
 Otherwise the problem becomes completely intractable.
 And thus this model leaves out many important considerations by necessity.
-Nonetheless, it should be able to do its job of formalising our intuitions.

-In any election there are stronger candidates and weaker candidates.
+With that said: In any election there are stronger candidates and weaker candidates.
 For simplicity, let us consider two types of candidates: (1) eloquent, long-serving, well-respected candidates (minister-calibre candidates) and (2) other candidates (perhaps-currently-not-minister-calibre candidates).
 For example in Jurong GRC, one might think that Tharman and Xie Yao Quan would respectively exemplify the qualities of each category.

 Let's now assume that a "weak" candidate has a strength of 0 and a "strong"